camunda/camunda-docs-manual/content/webapps/shared-options/header-security.md

 The **Content Security Policy** is a mighty tool to prevent cross-site scripting and code injection attacks.

-It is a common practice to extend the Camunda Platform web applications by custom scripts & forms.
-To ensure that these user customizations work without any problems, by default, the **Content Security Policy** is configured very lax.
-It is highly recommended to strengthen the default policy based on your requirements.
+It is a common practice to extend the Camunda Platform web applications by custom scripts and forms.
+We apply a strict **Content Security Policy** by default but to ensure that these user customizations work without any problems, our policy is adjusted accordingly.

 #### Default Policy

-For the default policy, only the `base-uri` directive is set to `'self'` which restricts the HTML Base Tag to point to the same-origin.

 The header value of the default policy looks as follows:
 ```
+base-uri 'self';
+script-src $NONCE 'strict-dynamic' 'unsafe-eval' https: 'self' 'unsafe-inline';
+style-src 'unsafe-inline' 'self';
+default-src 'self';
-base-uri 'self'
+img-src 'self' data:;
+block-all-mixed-content;
+form-action 'self';
+frame-ancestors 'none';
+object-src 'none';
+sandbox allow-forms allow-scripts allow-same-origin allow-popups;
 ```
+Where `$NONCE` is a placeholder that is replaced by a random generated string and is used to enable script tags in the `index.html` pages.

-#### Strengthen the Default Policy
+#### Policy Details

-We encourage you to use a stricter **Content Security Policy** than the default policy to mitigate attacks.
-This section describes how to configure several directives more strict and explains the resulting impact:
+We encourage you to use a strict **Content Security Policy**.
+This section describes what our default policy contains:

 * `base-uri 'self'`
   * The URI of the HTML Base Tag must not point to a cross-origin
-* `default-src 'self' 'unsafe-inline' 'unsafe-eval'`
+* `script-src $NONCE 'strict-dynamic' 'unsafe-eval' https: 'self' 'unsafe-inline';`
+  * We recommend using `strict-dynamic` with nonce
+  * The `$NONCE` placeholder is replaced with a random generated string by the engine, it can be used to enable inline scripts
+  * JavaScript's `eval(…)` calls must be allowed to execute `cam-script` in Tasklist
+     * If there are no embedded forms in your application then it's recommended to remove the `'unsafe-eval'` directive
+  * The second part `https: 'self' 'unsafe-inline'` is a fallback for browsers that don't support `strict-dynamic` yet (non CSP3 compliant browser)
-  * Resources (e. g. scripts, styles, fonts, etc.) must not point to a cross-origin
+     * Script resources must not point to a cross-origin
      * Inline styles/scripts must be allowed since the web applications make use of it
+* `style-src 'unsafe-inline' 'self'`
+  * Style resources must not point to a cross-origin
-  * JavaScript's `eval(…)` calls must be allowed to execute `cam-script` in Tasklist
+  * Inline styles/scripts must be allowed since the web applications make use of it
+* `default-src 'self'`
+  * Any other not specified resources must not point to a cross-origin
 * `img-src 'self' data:`
   * Images must not point to a cross-origin
   * Data URIs are allowed since the web applications make use of it